Johnny880724/AFSA_material/README.md

 # AFSA_material

-This project is aimed at applying Artificial Fish-Swarm Algorithm (AFSA) on finding the minimums in the phase space of materials.
+This project is aimed at applying the Artificial Fish-Swarm Algorithm (AFSA) to find the minima in the configuration space of materials.

-The minimums (including global minimums) represent the possibility of the stable/metastable states.
-Due to the traditional methods( i.e. gradient decent) has its own limit, the more methods can be explored make the approach more efficient.
+## Introduction

+To discover more of technologically relevant, experimentally synthesizable, sufficiently long-lived novel materials, computational exploration of the materials configuration space is beneficial.
+In the configuration space of a given material, the global and local minima represent the possible ground state and metastable states of matter, relatively.
+The synthesizability of polymorphs can be assessed by the size of attraction basins.
+The lifetime of a candidate metastable structure is determined by the energy barrier around the basin.
+In this project, we focus on identifying candidate polymorphs.
+The traditional method( i.e. gradient descent approach) consists of random structure sampling and computationally demanding atomic relaxation calculations.
+For a more efficient methodology, we implemented the ASFA algorithm and its variant and performed a comparative study with the conventional approach.

 ![comparison](https://raw.githubusercontent.com/Johnny880724/AFSA_material/refs/heads/main/images/global%20energy%20minimums%20serach%20competition%20between%20GD%20and%20AFSA.png)
-The x-axis represent the times of each algorithim ask to calculate energy and the y represent the lowest minimums they found.

-In this project, we have shown at the above figure, because of the good randomness, the early steps with less points, ASFA can reach much better performance.
-The details of each note are described at the following sub terms.
+The x-axis represents the times of the two algorithms asked to calculate energy and the y represents the lowest minimums they found.
+We see that because of the good randomness, in the early stage with fewer points, ASFA shows a better performance.
+The details of each note are described in the following sections.

 ## Fishs_on_materials.ipynb
 The gradient descent and AFSA are used to find the global and local minima of a two-dimensional random Gaussian potential.